Santo Stefano in Bologna: all you have to know to enhance your visit

 A few steps from Santo Stefano he had built a hill and placed a cross with 12 columns on it.

-He called it Monte Oliveto (olive mountain), on what will later become the Basilica of San Giovanni in Monte.
+He called it Monte Oliveto (olive mountain), on what would later become the Basilica of San Giovanni in Monte.

 The space between the 2 Basilicas was called the "Valley of Giosafat", due to the traditions and liturgies celebrated there.
 In the past, it contained a church dedicated to Santa Tecla.

-San Giovanni in Monte was supposed to have a circular plan with an altar and a cross in the centre.
+San Giovanni in Monte was supposed to have a circular plan with an altar and a cross in the center.

 Only the altar has been preserved from the ancient Basilica and you can see it in the central nave.